Resources for Students and Families

 Most classes will be offered remotely, either as the only option or a complement to in-person instruction.
 We are doing everything possible to prepare classrooms for in-person instruction, but it’s too early to determine which courses will be ready for traditional on-site learning.
 Deans and department chairs are working with our Office of Teaching and Learning to identify which classes can be prioritized for in-person instruction.

-Following the same general plans as fall quarter, most undergraduate courses will be taught remotely this upcoming winter quarter.
+Although instruction begins Jan.
+4, winter quarter courses through Jan.
+16 will be remote.
+After that, most undergraduate courses will be taught remotely this upcoming winter quarter.
 Any in-person courses will require approval consistent with the latest public health guidance.
 Graduate courses will be allowed to be held in-person with appropriate public health practices and procedures in place.
 Details regarding course-related field work and practicums for graduate work are still in development and will be communicated separately.

 Remote Learning Resources